rust-lang/rfcs/text/0000-if-not-let.md

 with only one “success” path.
 This is particularly useful for unwrapping types like `Option`.
 However, an if-let expression can only create bindings within its body, which can force rightward drift and excessive nesting.

-`if !let` is a logical extension of `if let` that moves the failure case into the body, and allows the success case to follow without extra nesting.

 ## Example